Sreashna/login/README.md

 Remember Me checkbox

-Forgot Password link (UI only)
+Forgot Password (UI only)

 Navigation to Registration screen

-Input validation with error messages
+Validation and error handling

 Successful login navigates to a Thank You screen

-📝 Registration Screen
+REGISTRATION SCREEN

 Name input field